MetOffice/lfric_apps/documentation/source/user_guide/applications/applications_directory/simple_diffusion.rst

    wind components in the full model)
 #.
 A Wtheta field in a non-conservative (advective) form equation (equivalent to
    the potential temperature in the full model)
 #.
-A Wtheta field in a consevative (flux) form equation as a mixing ratio
+A Wtheta field in a conservative (flux) form equation as a mixing ratio
    (equivalent to moisture in the full model)